Eartha Kitt: 2000s

 In 2000, Kitt won an Annie Award for her starring voice role as Yzma in the Disney feature film The Emperor's New Groove, later reprising the role in 2005 in Disney's Kronk's New Groove.
 Kitt returned once again to the silver screen in 2003 with the charming role of Madame Zeroni in the film Holes based on the book by the same name, by author Louis Sachar.
+In December 2004 and 2005, Kitt was a guest narrator at Disney's Candlelight Processional at Walt Disney World.
 In August 2007, Kitt was the spokesperson for MAC Cosmetics' Smoke Signals collection.
 She re-recorded "Smoke Gets in Your Eyes" for the occasion, was showcased on the MAC website, and the song was played at all MAC locations carrying the collection for the month.
 Kitt also appeared in the 2007 independent film And Then Came Love opposite Vanessa Williams.
 In her later years, Kitt made annual appearances in the New York Manhattan cabaret scene at venues such as the Ballroom and the Café Carlyle.
 As noted, Kitt did voice work for the animated projects The Emperor's New Groove and its spinoffs, as well as for My Life as a Teenage Robot.
 In April 2008, just months before her death, Kitt appeared at the Cheltenham Jazz Festival; the performance was recorded.
 Kitt voiced herself in The Simpsons episode "Once Upon a Time in Springfield", where she is depicted as a former lover of Krusty the Clown.